 This program will provide faculty members with up to $10,000 in funding to support a visit (typically two to four weeks) at an academic institution or a national research center/institute located abroad.
 The expectation is that the College of Arts and Science faculty member will use the visit to have a substantive exchange of ideas with another faculty member or groups of faculty (or their equivalent) at the host institution in area(s) of mutual interest in education, and/or research/scholarly/creative works.

-The International Research Collaborations award application should be completed in NUGrant by the applicant, endorsed and approved by the department chair and routed to the Associate Dean for Research and Global Engagement of the College of Arts and Sciences.
+Application: The International Research Collaboration award application will open approximately one month before the deadline date and should be completed in NuRamp by the applicant, endorsed/approved by the department chair and routed to the Associate Dean for Research and Partnerships of the College of Arts and Sciences.

 To route a new application:

-- Prepare your proposed budget and any other supporting material in the NUGrant application page
+- Please prepare your proposed budget and any other supporting material in the NuRamp application page.

 Applicants should be aware that if their proposed research involves the use of animals, human subjects, radioactive materials, or activities covered by federal regulations on recombinant DNA technology, appropriate UNL clearance must be obtained before an approved proposal will be funded.
 Applicable policies and clearance procedures are available from the following offices: Institutional Animal Care and Use Committee, Institutional Biosafety Committee and Institutional Review Board.